Toothpaste: Modern toothpaste

 By 1900, a paste made of hydrogen peroxide and baking soda was recommended for use with toothbrushes.
 Pre-mixed toothpastes were first marketed in the 19th century, but did not surpass the popularity of tooth-powder until World War I.

 Together with Willoughby D. Miller, Newell Sill Jenkins developed the first toothpaste containing disinfectants, branded as Kolynos.
 The name is a combination of two Greek words, meaning "beautifier" and "disease preventer".
 Numerous attempts to produce the toothpaste by pharmacists in Europe proved uneconomic.
 After returning to the US, he continued experimenting with Harry Ward Foote (1875–1942), professor of chemistry at Sheffield Chemical Laboratory of Yale University.
 After 17 years of development of Kolynos and clinical trials, Jenkins retired and transferred the production and distribution to his son Leonard A. Jenkins, who brought the first toothpaste tubes on the market on April 13, 1908.
 Within a few years the company expanded in North America, Latin America, Europe and the Far East.
 A branch operation opened in London in 1909.
 In 1937, Kolynos was produced in 22 countries and sold in 88 countries.
 Kolynos has been sold mainly in South America and in Hungary.
 Colgate-Palmolive took over the production of American Home Products in 1995 at a cost of one billion US dollars.

 Fluoride was first added to toothpastes in the 1890s.
 Tanagra, containing calcium fluoride as the active ingredient, was sold by Karl F. Toellner Company, of Bremen, Germany, based upon the early work of chemist Albert Deninger.
 An analogous invention by Roy Cross, of Kansas City, Missouri, was initially criticized by the American Dental Association (ADA) in 1937.
 Fluoride toothpastes developed in the 1950s received the ADA's approval.
 To develop the first ADA-approved fluoride toothpaste, Procter & Gamble started a research program in the early 1940s.
 In 1950, Procter & Gamble developed a joint research project team headed by Joseph C. Muhler at Indiana University to study new toothpaste with fluoride.
 In 1955, Procter & Gamble's Crest launched its first clinically proven fluoride-containing toothpaste.
 On August 1, 1960, the ADA reported that "Crest has been shown to be an effective anticavity (decay preventative) dentifrice that can be of significant value when used in a conscientiously applied program of oral hygiene and regular professional care."

+Toothpaste tabs

+To reduce plastic waste new developments use toothpaste powder compressed in tabs which before use are pulverized with the teeth in mouth.
+Combined with saliva this creates a mixture equivalent to toothpaste.
+The delivery in tabs reduces bulk by removing the water and are plastic free as there is no need for a tube.

 Usefulness

-Toothpastes are generally useful to maintain dental health.
+Toothpastes are useful to maintain dental health.
 Toothpastes containing fluoride are effective at preventing tooth decay.
 Toothpastes may also help to control and remove plaque build-up, promoting healthy gums.
 A 2016 systematic review indicated that using toothpaste when brushing the teeth does not necessarily impact the level of plaque removal.
 However, the active ingredients in toothpastes are able to prevent dental diseases with regular use.